 The specifics, such as how riding time is divided, should be clearly defined in the lease agreement.

 A half lease costs about half of what a full lease would, ranging from $100 to $500 per month.
-The specific amount can depend on the horse’s abilities, the facilities available, and the region.
+The specific amount can depend on the horse’s abilities, available facilities, and the region.

 Full lease